duncpro/Jackal/README.md

 ```
 ### Sequential Updates
 `SQLStatementBuilder#executeUpdate` is an alternative to the aforementioned method which blocks
-the current thread until the update has completed successfully.
+the current thread until the update has completed.

 ### Queries Using Java 8's Stream
 `SQLStatementBuilder#executeQuery` returns a `Stream` which makes processing result sets much more ergonomic than